tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 was incorrect.
 As an example, suppose the client's SNI value in its inner ClientHello is "example.com," and the attacker replied with a Certificate for "test.com".
 If the client produces a verification failure alert because of the mismatch faster than it would due to the Certificate signature validation, information about the name leaks.
+Note that the attacker can also withhold the CertificateVerify message.
+In that scenario, a client which first verifies the Certificate would then respond similarly and leak the same information.

 ~~~
  Client                         Attacker                      Server